You’ve thought long and hard about your business plans and always dreamed of becoming your own boss.

 - Add your store.
 Create an eCommerce page and add your product listings.

 - Publish.
-Take your website live and start inviting in traffic.
+Take your website live and start inviting traffic.

 6. Start marketing and developing traffic